-Another characteristic of the schizoid, which is paradoxical, expressed by the sense of weakness and extreme vulnerability in comparison with others.
+Another characteristic of the schizoid, which is paradoxical, is expressed by a sense of weakness and extreme vulnerability in comparison with others.
 At the same time, he develops a sense of superiority and the belief of being omnipotent, at least potentially.
-This paradox derives mainly from the lack of ability to develop a sense of reality with regard to the status of the schizoid within human hierarchy.
-The reason for this, according to Storr, is that at an early stage in their lives, the schizoids cease to maintain any real interaction with their peers (Storr, 1972: 51-52).
-The position of the schizoid outside the order of normal and acceptable human life arouses in him that same sense of weakness and helplessness, and the feeling that others do not love or appreciate him very much.
+This paradox, Storr argues, derives mainly from an inability to develop a sense of reality with regard to the status of the schizoid within the human hierarchy, since at an early stage in their lives, schizoids cease to maintain any real interaction with their peers (Storr, 1972: 51-52).
+The schizoid's position outside the order of normal and acceptable human life arouses in him that same sense of weakness and helplessness, and the feeling that others do not love or appreciate him very much.
 This leads him to feel inadequate and even self-scorn.
-However, this same detachment also creates his inner faith that he is “a cut above everyone else” (Storr, 1972: 53).
+However, this same detachment also creates his inner faith that he is "a cut above everyone else" (Storr, 1972: 53).
 It gives him the halo of a saint, and thus provides a good substitute and counterbalance to his sense of injury and the feeling that he is unloved.

-Creativity, Storr says, is, for several reasons, a way which is most ideally suited to the schizoid person to express himself.
-Since the greater part of creative work is done in isolation and lack of direct contact with others, it is a mean of communication that affords the creative artist to make his own rules.
-In fact, this kind of interaction with other takes place from a “safe distance” … to show oneself through a book, picture, string quartet, etc. This means that one is protected and at the same time enjoys self-exposure as compensation for introversion and for the lack of accessibility.
-The second reason is that creative work allows the schizoid also to fulfill his “illusion of omnipotence”.
-Since ordinary people are unable to imitate him as an artist, he can enjoy the satisfaction of being “different” in his superiority.
-In addition, the schizoid artist “creates a world” through his work (a fictional one of course) but one that could exist forever.
-This work of creation, and the sense that accompanies it, compensates in many cases the contrary sense of helplessness.
-Creative activity is also able to give protection against the danger that threatens the schizoid who may find the world meaningless to him.
-For most people, direct interaction with others provides most of what they need to make their lives meaningful, which is not the case for the schizoid.
+Creativity, Storr says, is, for several reasons, something that is most ideally suited to the schizoid person for self-expression.
+Since the greater part of creative work is undertaken in isolation and without direct contact with others, it is a means of communication that allows creative artists to make their own rules.
+This kind of interaction with others takes place from a "safe distance" allowing the artist to show themselves through creative work.
+This means that one is protected while simultaneously enjoying self-exposure as a compensation for introversion and a lack of accessibility.
+The second reason is that creative work allows the schizoid also to fulfill his "illusion of omnipotence."
+Since ordinary people are unable to imitate him as an artist, he can enjoy the satisfaction of being "different" in his superiority.
+In addition, the schizoid artist "creates a world" through his work (a fictional one of course) but one that might exist forever.
+This work of creation, and the sense that accompanies it, compensates in many cases for the contrary sense of helplessness.
+Creative activity is also able to provide protection against the danger that threatens the schizoid, who may find the world meaningless.
+For most people, direct interaction with others provides most of what they need to make their lives meaningful, but this is not the case for the schizoid (Storr, 1972: 50-60).

-Storr reaches the conclusion that the source for creative activity is in the deep schism that lies between the inner world of the creative artist and the external world.
-The creative work usually succeeds in bridging this gap and reuniting with the world towards which the schizoid feels alienated.
+Storr reaches the conclusion that the source for creative activity is in the deep schism between the inner world of the creative artist and the external world.
+Creative work usually succeeds in bridging this gap and reuniting the schizoid with the world towards which he feels alienated.
 In this way, the creative artist builds innovative links between the subjective and the objective.
-Moreover, some artists have a weak sense of identity, and therefore the creative work can express this search for identity.
-In addition, the basic urge to create, according to Storr, derives mainly from an inner disquiet and from the awareness of tension between contradictions in the soul of the creative artist and from the necessity to loosen up from this tension.
+Moreover, some artists have a weak sense of identity, and therefore creative work can express this search for identity.
+In addition, the basic urge to create, according to Storr, derives mainly from an inner disquiet and from the awareness of tension between contradictions in the soul of the creative artist and from the necessity to loosen up from this tension (Storr, 1972: 188-202).